blackh4t1/Cybersecurity-Portfolio/README.md

 ### 🛡️ Cybersecurity Graduate | Aspiring Offensive Security Professional
 ## 🚀 About Me
 I hold a **Bachelor of Science in Cybersecurity** from the University of Nebraska Omaha in which I graduated in May 2023.
 I and am currently dedicated to mastering the art of ethical hacking and bug bounty hunting.
 My goal is to bridge the gap between academic theory and high-impact security research through hands-on training and real-world experience.
-Overall, I aspire to be the best at what I do.
+Overall, I aspire to be the best at what I do with great determination and ambition.

 **UPDATE*
 ![HackTheBox](https://www.hackthebox.eu/badge/image/YOUR_ID)